 We are conducting two different studies related with Toric intraocular lenses.

 This study sponsored by Abbott evaluates the rates of visual distortion in patients with cataract implanted with the TECNIS Toric IOLs (ZCT300 and ZCT400) The TECNIS Toric IOLs are marketed in the US, Europe and other countries worldwide.
+The enrollment for this study is closed.

 This study enrolls patients that will have cataract surgery with Toric intraocular lenses, used to correct astigmatism, and compares actual and simulated Toric IOL calculations with different keratometric measurement devices, including the Cassini topographer.
+The enrollment for this study is closed.

 For more information about our clinical studies and to see if you qualify please contact: